drhsqlite/pikchr/doc/userman.md

 the diagram designer, don't know (and don't really want to know) how far apart the box and the cylinder are, so you can't tell it exactly how far to go.
-This phrase is a convenient way of telling Pikchr "make the line long enough".
+This phrase is a convenient way of telling Pikchr to "make the line long enough".

 Note that the "`first cylinder`" part of the "until even with" phrase is actually an abbreviation for "`first cylinder.c`" - the